 North of Ho Chi Minh City, to the casual eye, the landscape barely seems scarred by the Resistance War against the USA that shattered the region over half a century ago, but beneath this serene landscape the immense network of tunnels dug by the Việt Cộng at Cu Chi remains astonishingly intact.

 Ha Noi.
-Rooms are available from 2.00pm on 12th February or 19th November, allowing for early check-in today (flights from London are not included – see Practicalities).
+Rooms are available from 2.00pm on 19th November, allowing for early check-in today (flights from London are not included – see Practicalities).
 The tour begins with lunch followed by a lecture at the hotel, and an afternoon cyclo-tour offers a gentle introduction to the city.
 Ha Noi’s Old Quarter and the 36 guild streets represent the traditional commercial heart of the city: most street names start with the word hàng (goods, merchandise), for example Hàng Bạc (silver); Hàng Mắm (fish sauce); Hàng Bông (cotton).
 First of three nights in Ha Noi.

 Ha Noi.
 Explore the Old Quarter in more depth.
 On the Hoàn Kiếm Lake (Lake of the Returned Sword) is the Turtle Tower Pagoda and the Temple of the Jade Mountain, connected to the city by the iconic red Húc Bridge.
 Ha Noi also has a number of French colonial buildings, such as the Opera House, the Post Office, the Cathedral and the Metropole hotel (our base).
 The Temple of Literature was built in 1070 and dedicated to Confucius.
 It is the site of Vietnam’s first university (1076).